 Current Computer Science Undergraduate Curriculum

-Computer Science Undergraduate curriculum information for prior years is available at: http://coursecatalog.web.cmu.edu/previous/
+Computer Science Undergraduate curriculum information for prior years are available on the Previous Course Catalogs webpage.

 Bachelor of Science in Music and Technology

 Carnegie Mellon University's Music and Technology program was established in 2009 as a joint project between three of the schools: The School of Music, School of Computer Science, and the Department of Electrical and Computer Engineering.
-Information regarding this degree is available at https://www.cs.cmu.edu/~music/mat/bachelor.html
+Information regarding this degree is available on the Bachelor of Science in Music and Technology website.

 - Bachelor's Programs